doctorfree/nvim-lazyman/README.md

   - Install and initialize with `lazyman -w Adib`
 - [Optixal](https://github.com/Optixal/neovim-init.vim)
   - Hybrid Neovim config for developers with a functional yet aesthetic experience
+  - Uses a combination of vimscript and lua with the `vim-plug` plugin manager
   - Install and initialize with `lazyman -w Optixal`
 - [Vim Plug](https://github.com/doctorfree/nvim-plug)
   - Older vim-plug based configuration of the author